united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Developers/factorycube-edge/cameraconnect/index.md

 ````
 Furthermore, you need to adjust the MQTT_HOST to the externally exposed MQTT IP (e.g., the IP of your node).
 Usually you can use the Kubernetes internal DNS.
 But cameraconnect needs to be in hostMode = true and therefore you need to access it through the external ip.

+### cti files
+cti files for you camaeras can not be included for license reasons, to include ti files you must create the folder
+`/home/rancher/genicam_producer` and place a zip file containing all the files you wish to use there. the script will
+look for all cti files in that directory.

 ### Development setup

 Here is a quick tutorial on how to start up a basic configuration / a basic docker-compose stack, so that you can develop.